Meet The Local Committee

-All LC members are appointed by the Trust and are expected to perform their duties in accordance with a code of conduct as laid out in Appendix F of the Governance Handbook
+All LC members are formally appointed by the Trust including where they are proposed through election,and are expected to perform their duties in accordance with a code of conduct Code of Conduct

 Declarations of interest are declared and reviewed at each LC meeting and are available on this page.

 The Trust has given the Local Committee (LC) a scheme of delegation which details its responsibilities

 - Monitoring the impact of some grants (such as pupil premium)